giugiooo/piante/README.md

     - instead we toggle the red led when the water level is under 10%

-- light & temperature : we use the sensors present in the boosterPack MKII
+- light & temperature : we use the sensors present in the boosterPack MKII to monitor temperature and brightness within the greenhouse environment.
-    - c
+    - for sampling light level values, we make use of HAL_OPT3001, a library given by the Texas Instruments
+    - for measuring heat, we make use of HAL_TMP006, a library given by the Texas Instruments

 - water & humidity